Passing your Motorcycle MOT

 Motorbikes can be divided into two categories for MOT purposes.
 The engine of a class 1 bike can be up to 200cc and the one of a class 2 bike is over 200cc.
 While this doesn’t affect the MOT cost , having a sidecar does.

-Read also: Instant Car Check
+Read also: Ulez Check

 Approximate MOT Price – checkreg.net